 The petrol tank of your Cyclemaster holds just over a quart of fuel, and the petrol filler cap is made in the form of a measure which holds just the right amount of oil for a quart of petrol.

-It is by far and away the wiser plan to mix the oil and

-petrol before putting them into the tank.
+It is by far and away the wiser plan to mix the oil and petrol before putting them into the tank.

-It is also a good idea to have a bottle or tin which you
+It is also a good idea to have an old bottle which you